michaelwybraniec/awp-react/agentic-sldc/AWP.md

    1.4.
 Check for blockers, if any we notify humans.

    1.5.
 Ensure docs and code are aligned, of not, notify humans.

+   1.6. **Deep Project Structure Validation:** - List and verify all directories and files in project root - Check src/ directory structure matches README documentation - Verify all configuration files (.vscode/, config files) are documented - Ensure no missing files or directories in README - Cross-reference actual file tree with documented structure

+   1.7. **Code Quality Check:** - Run `npm run type-check` and report any TypeScript errors - Run `npm run lint` and document all warnings/errors - Check for console.log statements that should be removed - Verify no `any` types in production code - Ensure all imports are properly resolved

+   1.8. **Documentation Alignment:** - Verify all markdown files are up-to-date - Check that code examples in docs match actual code - Ensure README features list matches implemented features - Verify installation instructions work correctly - Check that all referenced files actually exist

+   1.9. **Build and Test Verification:** - Ensure `npm run build` completes successfully - Verify `npm run dev` starts without errors - Check that all npm scripts are functional - Validate test suite runs without failures - Confirm environment variables are properly configured

+   1.10. **Dependency and Configuration Audit:** - Check for conflicting lockfiles or dependency issues - Verify all configuration files are properly formatted - Ensure no sensitive data in committed files - Check for outdated dependencies or security issues - Validate all path aliases and imports work correctly

 2. **commit**